topcoder-platform/taas-roi-calculator/README.md

       2. Enter the label for this field, and Optionally enter the tag name for this field in your content
       3. Click **Save Changes**, and Repeat the 3 steps we have just done until all necessary fields are added.
       4. After all fields are added, it should look like this ![](readme%20files/audience%20fields.png)
-2. Create automation to send Email when a event is triggered
+2. Create automation to send Email when an event is triggered
    1. Click Automation icon on the left side
    2. Click **Create** and click **Classic Automations** ![](readme%20files/mailchimp%20automation.png)
    3. Click **Automated** tab, **API** tab, and click **Event API** entry